+EATC

+TRAVEL OR C ARE PERMIT

+(child less th nan 7 years) Air Mobil lity

+Travel Permit or C 'are Permit - Jogenia ne go se .yona

-(Child not yet 7 years o l d)
+(Child less than 7

+(Gima 1000 tilair 1 youro oraș

-I, the undersigned:
+I, the undersigned :

 Address :

-father, mother or legal of LAST NAME guardian of the child First Name es
+father, mother or le gal guardian of the chil d

+LAST NAME First Names

 Age

-declare that I entrust thi s child to Mr., Mrs,
+declare that I entrus st this child to Mr., Mrs. ,

 for air travel

 from to

 by line number of

-declare that to my know rledge this child is in good d health (1).
+knowledge this child is in good health (1).

+J ,

-Done at , on 20
+Executed at , on

-Read and approved :
+Read and approved: :

 Parent's signature :

-Emergency telephone nu ımber
+Emergency telephor ne number

-I, the undersigned,
+I, the undersigned :

-Accept responsibility for r the child and the care to be given to him/her throughout the journey.
+accept responsibilit journey. y for the child and the care to be given to him/her throughout the

 Signature :

+-

+NOTE : Remember that person at the child must have proof of identity (birth certificate, identity card) on his

+Strike out any part of this declaration.
+If the ch al certificate must be provid ild suffers from any ailment or is recovering from led

 EXAMPLE TEMPLATE ONLY!
-CURRENT VERSION ON EATC SERVER

-NOTE : Remember that the child must have proof of identity (birth certificate, identity card) on his person

-Strike out any part of this declaration.
-A medical certificate must be provided if the child is suffering or recovering from an illness.